-As we mentioned in Section 2, potential arguments are clearly identified and grounded on the underlying ontology language OWL.
-Therefore, the grounds justifying correspondences can be extracted from the knowledge in ontologies.
-This knowledge includes both the extensional and intensional OWL ontology definitions.
+Potential arguments are clearly identified and grounded on the underlying ontology language OWL.
+Therefore, the grounds justifying correspondences can be extracted from the knowledge in ontologies10.
 Our classification of the grounds justifying correspondences is the following:

 semantic (M): the sets of models of two entities do or do not compare;